makersacademy/rps-challenge/README.md

 # RPS Challenge

-Storiy Functionality Completed / WIP
+Story Functionality Completed / WIP
 -----------------
 * I would like to register my name before playing an online game
 * Player is redirected to game page